ybai34/Portfolio-Optimization-based-on-Technology-Companies-Stocks/Data/README.md

 The dataset is available under the same license as the main project.
 Please refer to the project's `LICENSE` file for more details.

----

-We acknowledge the efforts of Kaggle and NASDAQ for providing the data that forms the backbone of this project's analyses.